 More hardware and a mechanism to feed an audio signal into the system or make an offline measurement with a precise time reference are required for this operation.

 The MAX from JL Audio can monitor frequency and phase in home and automobile audio systems and comes with five microphones and dual FFT capabilities.

 There are some excellent tools available to assist technicians in calibrating automotive audio systems.
 Some produce excellent results using a largely automated method, while others aid in the transfer of measurements to a processor.
 While the RTA hardware is less of a problem, a technician must have an acceptable high-quality performance reference to recognize whether the system is ready after configuration and calibration.
 The tech may need to tweak the system throughout the listening session to correct for measurement inaccuracies.
 Understanding what is heard and how it relates to what is measured is critical once again.

 DSP tuning for car audio systems isn’t an art form.
 It’s a complicated procedure that necessitates correct education, training, and expertise.
 Finding the proper shop to configure your audio system necessitates thorough study.
 You’ll need to speak with them and, more crucially, audition vehicles that they’ve worked on.
 You’ll need to trust that they’ll be able to install the upgrades you want in a way that allows them to work to their full potential.
 It’s not easy to discover a store that possesses all of these abilities, and you may have to travel to find one that matches all of your requirements.

 Last but not least, don’t let a fancy installation detract from the most important aspect of the system: how it sounds.
 Instead of using your eyes to listen, use your ears.
+Upgrade your music listening experience with Music In Motion’s state-of-the-art DSP calibration tools today.
 Contact Music in Motion today to hear one of our world-class tuned demo vehicles.